-Ah, binge watching stuff, my favorite sport.
-When I'm not refreshing my memory of the last season of Game of Thrones in time for the next one, or watching The Tudors for the history and not the nekked Henrycake (I'm lying), of course I like to watch anime, and some series just work better if you watch a bunch of episodes in a row than if you just watch one at a time.
-Of course, a story like Puella Magi Madoka Magica is good because each episode flows into the other, but I wanted to do shows that are at least 26 episodes, lending themselves to multiple binge sessions.
-So get some coffee, make a blanket fort, and hunker down for my top 10 favorite anime series for binge watching.
+Ah, binge-watching.
+My favorite sport.
+Whether I'm brushing up on the last season of Game of Thrones to prepare for the next one, or watching The Tudors for the history, and not the naked Henrycake (I'm lying)—some series just work better if you watch a bunch of episodes in a row.
+Of course, a story like Puella Magi Madoka Magica is good because each episode flows into the next, but in this article on binge-worthy anime, I wanted to include those that have at least 26 episodes, allowing for hours and hours of entertainment.
+So get some coffee, make a blanket fort, and hunker down for my top 10 favorite anime series for binge-watching.

 10. Naruto Shippuden

-Even though there are many individual episodes to this that are boring, if you consume it by the story arc, it becomes much better.
+Even though there are many individual episodes that are boring, if you consume Naruto Shippuden by the overall narrative, it becomes much better.
 The interesting thing is that these episodes rarely have a self-contained story that ends when the episode ends.
 Instead, it's all one long epic tale that spans across many episodes.
-It's more serious and deep than other shows, and better in my opinion than the original Naruto, because characters' traits that annoyed me in the original Naruto are much improved upon here.
-Most noticeably, Sakura has become a better fighter, less boy-obsessed, less cliche, and is on her way to becoming an expert healer, and Naruto has become less stupid and less loud/annoying.
+It's more serious and deep than other shows, and is better (in my opinion) than the original Naruto.
+The characters' traits that annoyed me in the original Naruto have been improved upon here.
+Most noticeably, Sakura has become a better fighter, less boy-obsessed, less cliche, and is on her way to becoming an expert healer.
+Naruto, on the other hand, has become less stupid, loud, and annoying.
 Isn't maturity a great thing?

 9. Death Note

-This one's not quite as long as others on this list (I tend to think of long-runners as ideal for binging, because then you can watch them over the course of several binges), but it does have that idea of being more fun to watch in terms of arcs than in terms of individual episodes.
-Similarly to Shippuden or other shounen series, Death Note has episodes that flow into one another instead of any one episode standing alone.
+This one's not quite as long as the others on this list (I tend to think of long-runners as the ideal for binging because then you can watch them over the course of several sittings), but it does share the similarity of being more fun to watch in terms of arcs than in terms of individual episodes.
+Similarly to Shippuden, Death Note has episodes that flow into one another instead of any episode standing alone.
 You could even look on Wikipedia and find the episode list and plan your binges by breaking the show up by story arc.
 Plus, let's be honest, one of the drawbacks to this show is that the plot is convoluted and detailed as f*ck, so maybe if you watch episodes one right after the other, it will make more sense, because you won't forget as much between episodes.

-I've always loved me a good horror story with slasher chases and creepy children, and oh boy is this the perfect show for that.
-Boring protagonist Keiichi transfers to a school in a small town where the cute little girls he meets are not all they seem.
+I've always loved me a good slasher story with thrilling chases and creepy children, and oh boy does this show fit the bill.
+Boring protagonist Keiichi transfers to a school in a small town where the cute girls he meets are not all they seem.
 He uncovers the towns' dark secrets while trying to avoid becoming a victim of his classmates' insanity.
 Like other shows, this one is neatly broken up into story arcs, so watching a few episodes at a time is an ideal way to see this show.

 8. Neon Genesis Evangelion

-I always get something new every time I watch Neon Genesis Evangelion.
-While the show is good for if you want to obsessively over-analyze individual episodes or scenes, it also works surprisingly well for watching in sessions of 3-5 episodes at a time.
-It can roughly be broken down into
+I always notice something new every time I watch Neon Genesis Evangelion.
+While the show is good for if you want to obsessively over-analyze individual episodes or scenes, it also works surprisingly well for watching in sessions of three to five episodes at a time.
+It can roughly be broken down into four parts:

-For best results, I'd recommend watching End of Evangelion afterwards.
+For best results, I'd recommend watching End of Evangelion afterward.

 7. Fairy Tail